Himadu2000/teststand/src/simple/src/website/README.md

 ## Quick Start

-Run `cargo leptos watch` to run this example.
+Run `cargo leptos watch` to run this app.